 1. Sustainable land use management practices are learned and implemented.

-A. Working with Leech Lake Area Watershed Foundation (LLAWF), Bureau of Soil and Water Resources and the National Forest Service increase the number of conservation easements in the watershed for areas identified as needing protection in the Pine River WRAP.
+A. Working with Northern Waters Land Trust (NWLT), Bureau of Soil and Water Resources and the National Forest Service increase the number of conservation easements in the watershed for areas identified as needing protection in the Pine River WRAPS.

-B. Implement action plans for projects identified in WRAP or others which utilize sustainable land management practices.
+B. Implement action plans for projects identified in WRAPS or others which utilize sustainable land management practices.

-C. Investigate and explore up to three technological practices to reduce phosphorus in waters identified by the WRAP as impactors to nutrient loading in the watershed.
+C. Investigate and explore up to three technological practices to reduce phosphorus in waters identified by the WRAPS as impactors to nutrient loading in the watershed.

 D. Develop, deliver or partner on a minimum of five educational opportunities on desired land and water quality practices.